-(3) The President of the Senate shall appoint all conference committees and special committees, with the advice of the majority leader and minority leader.

-(4) The Senate may change the membership of any committee on 1 day's notice.
+- (3) The minority leader shall designate the ranking minority member for each standing committee. - (4) The President of the Senate shall appoint all conference committees and special committees, with the advice of the majority leader and minority leader. - (5) The Senate may change the membership of any committee on 1 day's notice.